mezzaninegold/Media-to-post/README.md

 # Media to Post Plugin

-This plugin allows you to bulk create posts / custom posts from images uploaded to the wordpress media uploader.
+Allows bulk uploading of images from the media uploader to be turned into posts / custom posts with featured images.

-New posts are created using the file name of the image as the post title and setting the image as the featured image.
+New posts are created using the file name of the image as the post title.